kmbtjs/MyBlogProject/README.md

 -Uploaded profile pics is stored 300px max by default.

--At the home page all shared blogs has author infos like Author name, shared date, profile pic, blog title and blog content.
+-At the home page all posts has author infos like Author name, shared date, profile pic, post title and post content.

 ![home](https://user-images.githubusercontent.com/43895483/117128632-54929100-ada6-11eb-817a-ecabdea74d12.png)